devsoominchae/k8s-from-scratch/demos/ip-viewer/README.md

 ######
     kubectl apply -f ingress.yaml

-### Test if the service is running
+### Test if the service is running.
-Use kubectl command with filters
+Use kubectl command with filters.
 ######
     kubectl get pods -l app=ip-viewer -n ip-viewer